w3c/Guide/process/non-participant-commitment.md

+---
+title: Non participant commitment
+toc: no
+---

 This is Team guidance for implementation of [Process 6.2.6](/policies/process/#contributor-license).
 If you have any IPR questions, and for substantial contributions, please contact [team-legal](mailto:team-legal @ w3.org).

 When a non-member (or not-yet-identified member) makes a pull request contribution to a W3C Working Group repository, the repository manager tool flags it for review and sends them an email with [this text](https://github.com/w3c/ash-nazg/blob/master/templates/affiliation-mail.txt) to the contributor, chairs, and team contacts.

-1. If the contributor is a member participating in the WG, link the github account to the W3C member-affiliated account and re-validate.
+1\.
+If the contributor is a member participating in the WG, link the github account to the W3C member-affiliated account and re-validate.

-1.5 If the contributor is a member not participating in the WG, first encourage them to join the WG.
+1.5.
+If the contributor is a member not participating in the WG, first encourage them to join the WG.
 If they won't, and this is a one-off contribution, follow the flow below.

 If the contribution is non-substantive, e.g. fixing a typo, mark it as non-substantive (which clears the IPR flag).

-2. If the contributor is not an affiliate of a current W3C member, the team follows up with them to see:
+2\.
+If the contributor is not an affiliate of a current W3C member, the team follows up with them to see:

  a.
 Do they work for an organization who should be a member?